pragmagrid/lifemapper-server/README.rst

    # reboot

-The reboot is needed to run a few initialization commands.
+The reboot is needed to run a few initialization ($PKGROOT/rocks/bin/initLM) started with /etc/rc.d/rocksconfig.d/post-99-lifemapper-lmserver.
 After the frontend boots up check the /tmp/lifemapper-config.log file to check the status of initialization commands.